apeirohaon/spacepirates/character_descriptions.md

 Age: 24
 Rich kid runaway who is now dissillusioned by the corruption in the system and is merely taking part in piracy as a fun fling.
 Also ace pilot.
 Goal: hedonism

-A3: Nashira
-Sex: female
-Age: 20
-Grew up as part of a long-distance 'tribe' (often called a cult) only made possible be the (superstitious?)(nomad)
-Goal: spiritual fulfillment

 All 3 crewmembers: desperately want to leave their old life